ppp0/s3export_backup/README.md

 s3export verify-backup /dev/sdb1 mysupersecurepassword --target-directory=/s3-export-bucket/
 ```

-* `--target-directory=` is mandatory is you have given a `targetDirectory:` in the `manifest` other than `/`.
+* `--target-directory=` is mandatory is you have provided a `targetDirectory:` in the `manifest`.
 The verification is not able to find the backup's root on the external disk otherwise.
 * As described above, 100 random files on the disk will be compared to their counterparts on S3.
 You obviously need to have internet access to accomplish this and to be aware that even though only the file's metadata is being transferred, you will be charged for the amount of data transferred.

 #### Output Interpretation